shashidarette/PokemonApiClient/README.md

 	- Moq is used to create mock behaviours for IPokemonClient
 	- Test can be improved to mock the behavior of translation clients too.

+# Instructions
+* Using git client, clone the source code using the repo link.
+* Once source code is loaded, please install pre-requisites based on the development environment of choice.
+* If you are using Visual Studio, once the solution is opened Pokemon.API project should be setup as StartUp project.
+Run webapi project from by pressing F5.
+* If you are using Visual Studio code,  once the workspace is loaded and all relevant dependencies/extensions loaded.
+Run the application by pressing F5 or from the terminal type *dotnet run* command

+*TODO : deploy the webapi in a cloud environement.